Jane (German band): Band history

-Keyboardist Werner Nadolny returned in 1976 for Jane's expansive 33 minute symphonic progressive rock masterpiece Fire, Water, Earth & Air (1976).
-Featuring layers of Hammonds, Moogs, Mellotrons and synths, it was unquestionably Jane at their creative zenith and the Jane album that would hold the most appeal for progheads.
+Keyboardist Werner Nadolny returned in 1976 for Jane's expansive 33 minute symphonic progressive rock piece Fire, Water, Earth & Air (1976).
+Featuring layers of Hammonds, Moogs, Mellotrons and synths, it was considered Jane at their creative zenith and the Jane album that would hold the most appeal for progheads.

-Nadolny would split once again after the completion of Fire, Water, Earth & Air and was appropriately replaced by Eloy keyboardist Manfred Wieczorke for an extensive tour, which spawned another coup de grace for Jane resulting in the stunning Jane at Home Live (1976) double live LP replete with a cover of a Martian landscape snapped by the Viking Mars lander.
+Nadolny would split once again after the completion of Fire, Water, Earth & Air and was replaced by Eloy keyboardist Manfred Wieczorke for an extensive tour, which spawned another coup de grace for Jane resulting in the stunning Jane at Home Live (1976) double live LP replete with a cover of a Martian landscape snapped by the Viking Mars lander.
 Released in early 1977 and broadcast nationally in its entirety on WDR Radio in January of that year, Live at Home went gold in their native Germany and helped them break the international markets in both North America as well as Japan and South America.

 Containing somewhat darker conceptual atmospheres, their 7th studio album Between Heaven and Hell (1977) once again followed progrock paradigms.
 Mixed reactions within the German music press did not prevent the album from being embraced by fans, that was at times similar to Pink Floyd's capacious stylings.
 By this time Jane had become one of the top draws in the German music scene as well as attracting followings in Switzerland and Austria even though they continued to sing in English.

 Recorded in the band's personal 24 track studio, 1978's Age of Madness rocked it out a little harder maintaining emotional spacey timbres and was released internationally, being presented in clear and red vinyl formats on the now defunct Canadian label Bomb Records.
 A successful European tour ensued but Wieczorke departed in early 1979.

 Jane's following album Sign No. 9 (1979) was a near disaster with Jane being reduced to a trio forcing Hess to double on keyboards and the album inevitably had a guitar dominated sound, which was devoid of the spacious moods created by lush keyboards on earlier Jane recordings.
 Signs of creative burnout cast some doubts not only in the minds of fans but within the band themselves.